Solid Organ Transplant and Cancer Risk

 - Cancers of the anogenital area (anus, vulva, penis).

-- Head & neck cancers (lip, oral, tonsil are most common).
+- Head & neck cancers (lip, oral, and tonsil are most common).

 - Kidney cancer.